hyperledger/besu-docs/docs/HowTo/Configure/Consensus-Protocols/QBFT.md

 !!! warning

     QBFT is currently an early access feature.
-Do not use in production networks.
+It is not recommended for production networks with business critical impact.

 In QBFT networks, approved accounts, known as validators, validate transactions and blocks.
 Validators take turns to create the next block.
 Before inserting the block onto the chain, a